Updated: Oct 12

-With fewer opportunities to leave our homes, the pandemic has forced renters and homeowners to take at second look at their living spaces, which now also serve as offices, gyms, classrooms, storage lockers and art studios.
-You might not have realized, but there is a very long and interesting intersection between architecture, health and design that inspired many of the most sought-after design trends featured in our homes today.
-If we know anything about history, it’s that it tends to repeat itself, which is why we expect to see these design trends remain long after the lockdown ends, adding to the evolving world of interior design.
+There is a very long and interesting intersection between architecture, health and design that inspired many of the most sought-after design trends featured in homes.
+If we know anything about history, it’s that it tends to repeat itself, which is why we expect to see these new design trends remain long after the pandemic, adding to the evolving world of interior design.

 The Adaptation of Smart-Home Technology